-At 15 inches and weighing just over four pounds, your baby is over half the size he or she will be at birth.
-As fat continues to build up under the skin, your baby will begin to gain weight much more quickly in these last two months.
+At 15 inches and weighing between three and three and one-half pounds , your baby is over half the size he or she will be at birth.
+As baby fat continues to accumulate, your baby will gain weight much more quickly in these last two months.
 The digestive tract and lungs are almost mature, and the lungs are able to inflate properly at this point, producing surfactant to help prevent the collapse of the lungs after birth.
 The ears are fully developed, and your baby is listening to everything it can hear inside the womb.
 Babies at this stage can hear Mom’s breathing and heartbeat, they can hear music, and they can hear the voices of others.
 At this stage, very loud noises or events such as a rock concerts should be avoided!

 Pregnancy Week 31 Tips

 During this thirty-first week, many women are torn between loving and hating their bodies.
 Up until this point, you have gained weight at a steady pace.
-From this point on, however, you and your baby will begin to gain weight more quickly, and this could be difficult emotionally for some women.
+From this point on, however, you and your baby will begin to gain weight more quickly, and this can be difficult emotionally for some women.
 It’s very important in this trimester that you have a strong support team inside and outside your home.
 These groups can help you get through emotional times.
 It may help to talk to other expectant moms who are due around the same time you are due.
 They can help you see that you are not alone in what you are experiencing!
 Next is pregnancy at 32 weeks.